NuGet/docs.microsoft.com-nuget/docs/Visual-Studio-Extensibility/NuGet-API-in-Visual-Studio.md

     When installed, the package automatically sets the **Embed Interop Types** property of the assembly reference to **True**.
 This makes your code  resilient against version changes when users update to newer versions of NuGet.

 > [!Warning]
-> Do not use any other types besides the public interfaces in your code, and do not reference any other NuGet assemblies, including NuGet.Core.dll.
+> Do not use any other types besides the public interfaces in your code, and do not reference any other NuGet assemblies, including `NuGet.Core.dll`.

 1. To use a service, import it through the [MEF Import attribute](https://msdn.microsoft.com/library/dd460648.aspx#Imports%20and%20Exports%20with%20Attributes), or through the [IComponentModel service](http://msdn.microsoft.comlibrary/microsoft.visualstudio.componentmodelhost.icomponentmodel.aspx).